CONNECT-platform/coding-blog/docs/md/index.md

 >
 > This is **`coding.blog`**

-A blog for everything coding.
+A blog platform for developers, for everything coding.
 *Not* for content-marketing disguised as programming tutorials.
 *Not* for advertisement blended with sincerely interesting pieces.
 *Quality*. *Articles*. *About*. *Coding*.